evilpaper/frontend-interview-questions/README.md

 The event loop use a call stack and a queue to jump between tasks when the tasks wait for other stuff to finish like a http request etc.

+Read more: <a href="https://flaviocopes.com/javascript-event-loop/">The JavaScript Event Loop</a> by Flavio Copes.

 </p>
 </details>